Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 impaired communication influence, then the student can learn skills through this different channel.

 Additionally, music is by nature is very structured; thus, it often provides the best environment for learning.
-The sound stimulus
+The sound

-can also aid in sensory integration as well as aid in socialization.
-Finally, a music therapy program can be easily applied in a private
+stimulus can also aid in sensory integration as well as aid in socialization.
+Finally, a music therapy program can be easily

-as well as a public school setting.
+applied in a private as well as a public school setting.

 Auditory Integration Training (AIT)

-This therapy is intended to correct or improve auditory processing problems that may occur if the auditory messages received by
+This therapy is intended to correct or improve auditory processing problems that may occur if the auditory messages

-for 30 minutes, typically twice a day for 10 consecutive days.
-Before receiving the AIT, the individual is given an audiogram to
+Training is provided for 30 minutes, typically twice a day for 10 consecutive days.
+Before receiving the AIT, the individual is

-determine the hearing ability for various sound frequencies.
-After this, the individual listens to music through a special machine
+given an audiogram to determine the hearing ability for various sound frequencies.
+After this, the individual listens to music

-through the earphones.
+through a special machine through the earphones.

 Although no scientific research exists to support this intervention, some parents feel it has made significant changes for their

 child.
 Others, however, have noted few if any differences after the therapy.
-Supposedly, AIT reduces hearing hypersensitivity for
+Supposedly, AIT reduces hearing

-some people as well as providing intense stimulation for the brain.
-More research to support use of this method is needed.
-It is
+hypersensitivity for some people as well as providing intense stimulation for the brain.
+More research to support use of this

-believed that such sensitivity and sound distortion can lead to learning and behavior problems.
+method is needed.
+It is believed that such sensitivity and sound distortion can lead to learning and behavior problems.

 The Son-Rise Program

-Son-Rise is a treatment program for autism, autism spectrum disorders, PDD and other disabilities related to communication and
+Son-Rise is a treatment program for autism, autism spectrum disorders, PDD and other disabilities related to communication

-reciprocity.
-The program teaches a specific and extensive method of treatment and education designed to help families and
+and reciprocity.
+The program teaches a specific and extensive method of treatment and education designed to help families

-one-on-one, home-based, child-centered program.
-The therapy is an educational treatment which harmonizes and includes joining
+stimulating, high-energy, one-on-one, home-based, child-centered program.
+The therapy is an educational treatment which

-children instead of going against them.
-The program places parents as key teachers, therapists and directors of their own
+harmonizes and includes joining children instead of going against them.
+The program places parents as key teachers,

-programs and utilizes the home as the most nurturing environment in which to help their children.
+therapists and directors of their own programs and utilizes the home as the most nurturing environment in which to help their

-The Son-Rise belief is that by joining in a child's repetitive and ritualistic behaviors supplies the key to unlocking the mystery of
+The Son-Rise belief is that by joining in a child's repetitive and ritualistic behaviors supplies the key to unlocking the mystery

-these behaviors and facilitates eye contact, social development and the inclusion of others in play.
+of these behaviors and facilitates eye contact, social development and the inclusion of others in play.
 Utilizing a child's own

 motivation advances learning and builds the foundation for education and skill acquisition.
 Teaching through interactive play

 results in effective and meaningful socialization and communication.
-Placing the parent as the child's most important and lasting
+Placing the parent as the child's most important and

-work/play area facilitates the optimal environment for learning and growth is basically the approach.
+free work/play area facilitates the optimal environment for learning and growth is basically the approach.

 Dolphin Assisted Therapy